Marticvet/Tire-Shop/README.md

 # Important

-The client app it cannot work properly without the server, which you can find in my profile or download it from the link down below.
+Normally the client app it cannot work properly without the server, which you can find in my profile or download it from the link down below.
+For the purpose of easy access and usage for everyone, the server is hosted on cloud platform.
 Also this project is made with purpose of to show all my knowledge in the Word of Programming and especially the Front-end.

 Link for Tire-Shop-server repository: https://github.com/Marticvet/Tire-Shop-server <br />